zezutom/JEE-Series/README.md

 * doesn't dependend on any IDE
 * runs on Maven
 * has only a minimum configuration
+* pays attention to detail in order to get closer to real-life projects
 * includes test automation

 Unless stated otherwise, all of the examples below have been tested on Java 8.